FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 staff pensions and associated payments expressed as a percentage against the

-overall running costs of the Authority for the said years.--- 19
+overall running costs of the Authority for the said years.
+---
+19

 Year